 The first development A-10 was converted to the NA/W configuration in 13 months, performing its first flight on 6 May 1979.
 It was a two-place tandem-seat aircraft, with a "Weapons System Operator (WSO)" in the back seat.
 Unsurprisingly, given how carefully thought-out the A-10's design had been, the design had provisions for a back seat from the outset.

-The second seat was placed above the ammunition drum in a raised position that gave the WSO a good forward view; a few avionics boxes had to be relocated to a fairing on the end of the cockpit.
+The second seat was placed above the ammunition drum in a raised position that gave the WSO a good forward view; a few avionics boxes had to be relocated to a fairing at the rear of the cockpit.
 There were separate canopies for each crewperson, each canopy hinging open to the right side.
 The tailfins were increased in height to compensate for the aerodynamic interference of the two-seat cockpit.

-The tandem cockpit was the most visible change but not necessarily the most significant.
+The tandem cockpit was the most visible change, but not necessarily the most significant.
 The NA/W Hog featured a significantly enhanced avionics suite, including:

 The pilot's Kaiser HUD was modified to interface with the new avionics, and the WSO in the back seat had two CRT displays to see through the FLIR, radar, or LLLTV.
-The WSO had simple flight controls to allow him to take over if the pilot was disabled.
+The WSO had simple flight controls to allow him to take over if the pilot were disabled.

 Although the N/AW Hog carried a sophisticated kit of gear, it was still much cheaper than that fitted to a fast-mover strike aircraft like the General Dynamics F-111.
 For example, the F-111 used its radar with an automatic terrain following system to allow it to zip over the ground at high speed, but the NA/W Hog crew didn't need automatic capability since their aircraft was so much slower.
-The WSO could navigate using the INS and relay cues to the pilot, who would be watching radar, FLIR, and LLLTV inputs on his HUD.
+The WSO could navigate using the INS, relaying cues to the pilot, who would be watching radar, FLIR, and LLLTV inputs on his HUD.